MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 A coach or player who knowingly violates this rule will be subject to a one (1) year suspension from MYCGL for using an illegal player.

-12. Any coach or team official who receives a game misconduct with ejection will be required to sit out the next two MYCGL games and noted on the scoresheet.
+12. ** Any coach or team official who receives a game misconduct with ejection will be required to sit out the next MYCGL game and noted on the scoresheet.
 Any coach or team official who knowingly violates this rule and refuses to sit out will be suspended from the MYCGL for the remainder of the season.

 Minor: 2.0 minutes (double minors are considered two penalties)